Asian black bear: Behavior and ecology

 Asian black bears are diurnal, though they become nocturnal near human habitations.
-They may live in family groups consisting of two adults and two successive litters of young.
 They will walk in a procession of largest to smallest.
 They are good climbers of rocks and trees, and will climb to feed, rest, sun, elude enemies and hibernate.
 Some older bears may become too heavy to climb.
 Half of their life is spent in trees and they are one of the largest arboreal mammals.
 In the Ussuri territory in the Russian Far East, Asian black bears can spend up to 15% of their time in trees.
 Asian black bears break branches and twigs to place under themselves when feeding on trees, thus causing many trees in their home ranges to have nest-like structures on their tops.
 Asian black bears will rest for short periods in nests on trees standing fifteen feet or higher.

 Asian black bears do not hibernate over most of their range.
 They may hibernate in their colder, northern ranges, though some bears will simply move to lower elevations.
 Nearly all pregnant sows hibernate.
 Asian black bears prepare their dens for hibernation in mid-October, and will sleep from November until March.
 Their dens can either be dug-out hollow trees (60 feet above ground), caves or holes in the ground, hollow logs, or steep, mountainous and sunny slopes.
 They may also den in abandoned brown bear dens.
 Asian black bears tend to den at lower elevations and on less steep slopes than brown bears.
 Female Asian black bears emerge from dens later than do males, and female Asian black bears with cubs emerge later than barren females.
 Asian black bears tend to be less mobile than brown bears.
 With sufficient food, Asian black bears can remain in an area of roughly 1-2 km2, and sometimes even as little as 0.5-1 km2.

 Asian black bears have a wide range of vocalizations, including grunts, whines, roars, slurping sounds (sometimes made when feeding) and "an appalling row" when wounded, alarmed or angry.
 They emit loud hisses when issuing warnings or threats, and scream when fighting.
 When approaching other bears, they produce "tut tut" sounds, thought to be produced by bears snapping their tongue against the roof of their mouth.
 When courting, they emit clucking sounds.